 11. Learn healthy ways to cope with stress

 Stress can often play a large part in life.
-However, making it a point to learn healthy strategies (such as a five-minute yoga stretch) for coping and calming stress can help you focus on what is important when moving toward your goals.
+Learning healthy strategies, such as a five-minute yoga stretch, for coping and calming stress can help you focus on the most important things when moving toward your goals.
 You can maintain your physical health.

 12. Recreate your work-life balance

 You may consider reassessing the balance you have between your career and your personal life.
 If you feel you spend too much time at work and not enough time at home, consider finding ways to balance your work hours and home life.
-For instance, you might make it a point to start leaving right on time to get home, rather than spending that extra hour finishing up projects or other tasks.
-Having a set schedule can also help motivate you to work more efficiently.
+For instance, you might start leaving right on time to get home, rather than spending that extra hour finishing up projects or other tasks.
+Having a set schedule can also help motivate you to complete hard work.

 13. Start good habits